formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```

 #### Value
-A list of filenames on which to disable termination checks by Coq.
+A list of filenames on which to disable termination checks by Rocq.

 #### Explanation
 This option turns off the flag `Guard Checking`: